Brett-Tanner/Journal/2023/Oct_23.md

 ### Work Project - [Seasonal Registration Site](https://github.com/Brett-Tanner/db_prototype_v2.git)

+- [] VIP kids are only shown if attending the current event, but their invoices for all events are summed
 - [] Restyle the school/area index cards to be full width
 - [] Add setsumeikai stats

   - Monthly and yearly setsumeikais scheduled
   - Monthly and weekly inquiries
   - Average setsumeikais per month

+- [] Show all upcoming events in order on parent/child pages so we can handle parties better

 - Future Plans